svaditya/svaditya.github.io/_posts/2017-05-16-bayesian-estimation-in-action.md

 In R, we prepare a string with Stan syntax.
 Inside the string, we declare the data, parameters and define the model.
 Our data is a binomial experiment with `n` trials and `s` successes.
 We have only one parameter (the underlying success rate).
-Finally, inside the model block we define random draws from a uniform distribution for the success rate and this rate is used to perform a binomial trial to generate the data.
+Inside the model block we define random draws from a uniform distribution for the success rate and this rate is used to perform a binomial trial to generate the data.

     library(rstan)